agentVargas2012R/aws-nestjs-rest-api-demo/README.md

 However, the focus is to know what we are dealing with when looking at a thousand lines of code.
-We want to know that if we declare duck, it is really a duck and nothing something else that overwrote it only to find out that it's a giraffe.
+We want to know that if we declare duck, it is really a duck and not something else that overwrote it only to find out that it's a giraffe.

 ### NestJS